Introduction to Reclaimed Lumber

 Sources of Reclaimed Wood and Preparation

 Reclaimed wood is typically recovered from building deconstruction projects.
 Since its development in the 1980s, the reclaimed wood industry typically focused on old barns as a source of material.
-The quest for old wood subsequently led to an interest in a variety of old structures.
+The quest for old wood subsequently led to an interest in a variety of old commercial and residential structures.

 In order to secure sources of reclaimed lumber, it will be useful to establish relationships with deconstruction operators, renovators, and others.
 Processing of reclaimed wood can be costly as typically any fasteners or other metal must be removed by hand.
 If further milling of reclaimed wood is required, additional metal detection must be undertaken of each piece prior to processing to avoid damage to milling tools.
 Milling is often required, as reclaimed lumber may be upcycled into a range of products, including flooring, cabinets, furniture, mantels, or beams.
 Wood pallets are an important source of shorter lengths of reclaimed lumber.